PPG Mission Statement

 Our combined professional experience of what works best

 What is Pupil Premium Funding?

-The Senior Assistant Head Teacher (SAHT) supported by The Assistant Disadvantaged Pupil Co-ordinator (ADPC) will have day to day responsibility for overseeing the PPG spend and will endeavour to ensure that spending is always with a view to supporting that target group of pupils.
-The SAHT will therefore ensure that the school has successfully and accurately identified the current cohort of PPG pupils and that all staff are aware as to who those PPG pupils are.
+The Senior Assistant Head Teacher (SAHT) supported by two Assistant Disadvantaged Pupil Coordinators will have the day to day responsibility for overseeing the PPG spend and will endeavour to ensure that spending is always with a view to supporting that target group of pupils.
+The SAHT will ensure that the school has successfully and accurately identified the current cohort of PPG pupils and that all staff know who those PPG pupils are.